Asahi Shinbun Tokyo Local News Reporter Harada Akemi

 “Well, I definitely feel guilty…”

-Company worker Kakuno Masami (27) says that she has always been interested in gay people.
+Twenty-seven-year-old company worker Kakuno Masami says that she has always been interested in gay people.
 When I told her I wanted to write about ‘gay men and fujoshi’, she enthusiastically offered to speak with me.

-Kakuno told me that because she attended an all-girls school, she was always surrounded by BL materials.
+Kakuno told me that because she attended an all-girls school, she was always surrounded by BL.
 Just like romance and yuri manga (※yuri are comics and novels about female homosexuality), she came to love BL.

 “It must be unpleasant to get picked on”

 According to Kakuno, she has lesbian and bisexual friends, but no gay friends.
 Curious as to what gay people think of BL, she has reached out to gay men over SNS.
-There were those who said they read it and those who expressed their distaste of it.
-It can certainly make one feel guilty to consume such media.
+There were some who said they read it and some who expressed their distaste of it.

 “What’s the difference between real life and BL?”

 At Comiket (コミックマーケット) a manga event popular with fujoshi, it appears that male authors of BL comics are also setting up booths.
-However, fujoshi, including Kakuno, lack the courage to speak with them, choosing to keep a distance and just watch them instead.
+However, fujoshi, including Kakuno, lack the courage to speak with them, choosing to keep their distance.

 “The way BL characters’ feelings waver in their relationships is very characteristic of shoujo manga (※Shoujo manga is manga aimed at a teenage female readership), but I wonder what it’s like for real gay people.
 I want to learn the differences between real life and BL.”